engdoreis/reisfmt/README.md

 # reisfmt
 This is a tiny implementation, header only of the c++23 std::print for embedded systems.
-It only depend on some headers of the standard lib.
+It only depends on some headers of the standard lib.

+This implementation is heavily based on c++20 features.
+So you need a compiler that support the features: Concepts.

-## How to download using CMake
+## How to pull using the CMake dependency manager
 ```Cmake
 <!-- CMakelist.txt -->
 cmake_minimum_required(VERSION 3.13)